So you found a lovely condo in Toronto and almost ready to move in.

 Thus, he/she might ignore your requests for the same at a later point.
-It is advised to opt for the landlord who will pay for the repairs of his property.
+Ideally, the landlord must be responsible for the maintenance and repair cost of his property.

-The current condition of the housing unit should also give you a better idea about the maintenance as well as repairs of the place.
+The current condition of the housing unit should also give you a better idea about the maintenance and repairs that’s been done on the place.

-#7 What all comes inclusive in the place that you are planning to rent?
+#7 What comes inclusive in the place that you are planning to rent?

-7 questions that a landlord must clarify with the potential tenant
+7 questions that a landlord must clarify with a potential tenant

 #2 How many people are planning to occupy the condo?

-It is important to know things like whether a family or a group of friends would be occupying the condo.
-Knowing their details is essential because once the lease is signed, you are going to be legally associated with them in some manner.
-Therefore, it is important that you know if the people you are renting the unit to are safe and authorized ones or not.
+It is important to know things like whether a family or a group of friends would be occupying the condo, or how many cars they use, or how much parking space do they need.
+Knowing these details is vital because once the lease is signed, you are going to be legally associated with them in some manner.

 #3 Are there any references that you can get from the tenants?

 One of the main screening criteria should be the tenants’ past record in other renting units.
-That is, ask them if they have any references or recommendations from the past landlords that they have had.
+So, you should ask them if they have any references or recommendations from the past landlords that they have had.

 #4 When would the tenant like to move in?

-#5 Will there be any pets occupying the apartment?
+#5 Will any pets be occupying the apartment?

 #6 What are the concerns of the tenants before renting?

-As an owner, it is your duty to look for the agreement from the tenant’s end as well.
+As the landlord, it is your duty to look for the agreement from the tenant’s end as well.
 It is always a polite and good gesture to ask them if they have any concerns from their side.
 This could be related to leasing, staying facilities, payments, or any other things that might be of value to them.

 #7 Are the tenants willing to pay fines levied on them?

 The 7 questions asked above from the tenant’s side as well as the owner’s side are very crucial.
-Therefore, it is highly advisable to find answers to these questions in advance before making any kind of legal agreement.
+It is highly advisable to find answers to these questions in advance before making any kind of legal agreement.

-Renting out a condo and taking a condo on rent are both big decisions that can have a great impact.
-Thus, look into the details of it and all the possible factors involved before finalizing on anything or before you move in.
+Renting out a condo and taking a condo on rent are both big decisions that can have a huge impact on different aspects.
+Thus, both the tenant and the landlord should look into the details and all the possible factors involved before finalizing on anything.